Russian Federation

 Children per mother (CPM)

-The number of children per mother in 2024 stands at 1.95, showing almost no difference from the 2023 figure of 1.95.
-During the last five years, this metric has been on a downward trend, averaging 2.13.
-When compared to the 1970s average of 2.01, it is slightly lower by roughly 0.06.
-On the global stage, this value ranks among the lowest, placing 7th out of 38 countries, while within Europe, it is also near the bottom, ranking 5th among 31 nations.
+In 2024, the number of children per mother in the Russia stands at 1.95, showing only a slight increase from 1.95 in 2023.
+Over the last five years, this figure has been on a downward trend, with an average of 2.13.
+Compared to the 1970s average of 2.01, the current rate is about 0.06 lower.
+The Russia's CPM is among the lowest worldwide, ranked 7th out of 38 countries, and also ranks 5th lowest within Europe among 31 nations.

 | Year | CPM | Year | CPM |